scikit-learn-contrib/MAPIE/doc/tutorial_classification.rst

 Throughout this tutorial, we will answer the following questions:

-- How do the number of classes in the prediction sets vary according to the significance level alpha values and the conformity scores ?
+- How does the number of classes in the prediction sets vary according to the significance level alpha values and the conformity scores ?

 1. Conformal Prediction method using the softmax score of the true label
 ========================================================================
-We will use MAPIE to estimate a prediction set of several classes such that the probability that the true label of a new test point is included in the prediction set is always higher than the target confidence level 1−alpha.
+We will use MAPIE to estimate a prediction set of several classes such that the probability that the true label of a new test point is included in the prediction set is always higher than the target confidence level : :math:`1 - \alpha`.
+We start by using the softmax score output by the base classifier as the conformity score on a toy two-dimensional dataset.
+We estimate the prediction sets as follows :

 * First we generate a dataset with train and test and the Model is fitted in the training set.
 * We set the conformal score :math:`Si = f(X_{i})_{yi}` the softmax output of the true class for each sample in the training set.
-* Then we define :math:`q` as being the :math:`(n + 1) (alpha) / n` previous quantile of :math:`S_{1}, ..., S_{n}` (this is essentially the quantile :math:`alpha`, but with a small correction).
+* Then we define :math:`q` as being the :math:`(n + 1) (\alpha) / n` previous quantile of :math:`S_{1}, ..., S_{n}` (this is essentially the quantile :math:`\alpha`, but with a small correction).
 * Finally, for a new test data point (where :math:`X_{n + 1}` is known but :math:`Y_{n + 1}` is not), create a prediction set :math:`T(X_{n+1}) = {y: f(X_{n+1})_{y} > q}` which includes all the classes with a sufficiently high softmax output.

 We use a two-dimensional dataset with three labels.
 The distribution of the data is a bivariate normal with diagonal covariance matrices for each label.